How A Bicycle Healed My Confidence After Domestic ViolenceFeb 19, 2020

 One day, he told me I was too beautiful to go to work.
 He didn't want anyone at work to be able to steal me away from him.
 He told me he wanted to take care of me.
 But then, when there wasn't enough money for rent that week, he told me I'd need to sell some of my jewellery to pay my share - a gold chain from my mother.
 Earrings and a necklace I'd gotten when I was 16.
 He drove me to a pawn broker to sell these items and give him the money.

 Suddenly, things turned.

 No longer was I allowed to go out and see friends.
 "You're such a slut." he would say, whenever I went to arrange a get together.
 "Why would you go out looking like that if it's not to go fuck everyone else?"

-I would shrink back in shame, and decided perhaps it was better to stay home.
+I would shrink back in shame, and decide perhaps it was better to stay home.
 He loved me, right?

 Then, my phone access was restricted.
 "All we need is you and I, baby, Who else do you need?
 Plus, we're on a tight budget, better if we share a phone."

 And that, was when the serious problems began.
 He became angrier.
 Moodier.
 Unpredictable.
 He would sleep with the phone under his pillow so that it was impossible for me to use it without permission.

 He demanded that I stop showering and going to the bathroom with the door closed.
 "What do you need privacy for?
 What are you hiding from me?"

 I found myself growing afraid of Don.
 It was at this point that I hadn't shared anything on Facebook for a while and messages being sent to me went unread and unresponded.
 Friends were starting to get curious about where I was.

 He started to let me speak to family members and friends on the phone, but only while sitting in the same room as him so he could monitor my conversations.
 His gaze would burn into my skin from the other side of the room.